-In the first milennium BCE, the Phonecians would send their ships up across the Atlantic to what would become the English isles to load on great quantities of tin to mix with the plentiful copper of the Mediterranean to create bronze (why the Phoenicians did not also mine from the Elam hills, as the Egyptians did, is not clearly known).
+In the first milennium BCE, the Phonecians would send their ships up across the Atlantic to what would become the English isles to load on great quantities of tin to mix with the plentiful copper of the Mediterranean to create bronze.
+Why the Phoenicians did not also mine from the Elam hills, as the Egyptians did, is unclear.
 In 200 BCE iron manufacturing in the Celtic world, starting around the area now known as Cornwall, underwent a significant boom and the iron age would change every aspect of the lives of those who lived in the Celtic lands and beyond.

 Crafts were an integral part of the lives of the people who created and used them.
 More importantly, perhaps, they were an expression of the culture and of the lives of the people at a given time.
 Archaeologists regularly report that they value ceramics in their finds above gold, silver, or other precious treasure because ceramics tell the most accurate and honest story about daily life at a site.
 The people of the past, just like those of today, did not always lead lives of grand adventure or excitement but still had stories to tell of great passion and enduring fascination.
 These stories were told through the crafts they created and today, many thousands of years later, one may read these stories still and admire the works of the early artists.